fbatistuta/guiwallet/README.md

 ```
 cmake -G "Visual Studio 12" -DCMAKE_PREFIX_PATH=C:\Qt\5.7\msvc2013
 ```
-This will create a bipcoin.sln file which you can open in Visual Studio and build.
+This will create a guiwallet.sln file which you can open in Visual Studio and build.

 **4 (Windows).
 Additional Files Required to run**

 For Windows, some QT files are also required.
-Copy the following from Qt to the BipCoin executable folder:
+Copy the following from Qt to the guiwallet executable folder:

 From C:\Qt\5.7\msvc2013\bin:
 ```